aravindi-git/DevAssessment-main/README.md

 11. Improve the dialog box by hiding it after saving the chages and resetting the form.

 12. Used Exception handelling on the methods of the services.
+Used Ilogger to log the errors in development environment.
+Surrounded the body with a ErrorBoundary and child content, Added a display alert inside the ErrorContent to display when something went wrong.

 13. Changed the NavMenu page, Added a functionality to fetch the user's own playlists and display them on the nav menu.
+Implemented a seperate service and used an EventHandler to update the nav menu dynamically.

 14. Added the routing to the navmenu items so that we can go to playlist page and check the available tracks.